 Yes, Singapore is one of the safest countries in the world.
 Crime rates are low, and public transport is secure.
 However, always follow local laws, as they are strictly enforced.

 English is the official working language.
 Other languages include Mandarin, Malay, and Tamil.
-Most signs and announcements are in English, making it easy for tourists to navigate.
+Most signs and announcements are in English, making navigating easy for tourists.

 You can use your Indian SIM with international roaming, but it may be expensive.
 A better option is to buy a local SIM card from providers like Singtel, StarHub, or M1 at the airport or convenience stores.